|

 No, they won’t.
 You can get the care you need regardless of your immigration status.

-We’re glad you’re happy with HealthySF, but please keep in mind that it is not health insurance, which gives you access to more services.
+We’re glad you’re happy with Healthy San Francisco, but please keep in mind that it is not health insurance.
+Health insurance helps you access more services.
 Medi-Cal covers preventive care, annual check-ups, prescription medications, mental health services, in-home care, and even transportation services to your medical appointments.
-All California residents can now sign up for Medi-Cal regardless of their immigration status.
+Right now, all California residents can now sign up for Medi-Cal regardless of their immigration status.

-Yes, you can still sign up for Medi-Cal and get the care you need.
+Right now, you can still sign up for Medi-Cal and get the care you need.

 Yes, they will.
 Just make sure you give that information to the person who will be their guardian.